leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cataract-symptoms_signs-cornearefractive
 - What are the symptoms of Cataracts?
+- Will I go blind from cataract
+- Cataract will become blind?
+- Can I become blind from cataract
+- How to know if I have cataract
 - How do patients with Cataracts present?
 - How will I know if I have a Cataract?
 - Which symptoms are linked to Cataracts?